monomonedula/sten/README.md

 # Example
 Here's an example of application of the algorithm to the famous Zachary's karate club dataset.

+Zachary's karate club split:

 ![Test split](https://github.com/monomonedula/simple-graph-embedding/blob/master/zachary_expected.png "Zachary's karate club split")

+Zachary's karate club split predicted with K-Means clustering on the generated embeddings with damping factor of 0.7:

 ![Generated split](https://github.com/monomonedula/simple-graph-embedding/blob/master/zachary_computed.png "Zachary's karate club split predicted with K-Means clustering on the generated embeddings with damping factor of 0.7")